 The following Indigenous Nations were identified as being potentially interested in the Ontario Line project.
-The IRO supported the development of this list, which was sent to the Ministry of Transportation (MTO) and Ministry of the Environment, Conservation and Parks (MECP) for feedback and approval, includes:
+The IRO supported the development of this list, which was sent to the Ministry of Transportation (MTO) and Ministry of Environment, Parks (MECP) for feedback and approval, includes:

-- Haudenosaunee Confederacy Chiefs Council\
+- Haudenosaunee Confederacy Chiefs Council

-- Huron-Wendat Nation

-- Kawartha Nishnawbe First Nation
+- Huron Wendat Nation

 - Métis Nation of Ontario

 - Mississaugas of the Credit First Nation

+- Kawartha Nishnawbe First Nation

-- Six Nations of the Grand River\
+- Six Nations of the Grand River

 - Williams Treaties First Nations

 - Alderville First Nation

 - Beausoleil First Nation

 - Chippewas of Georgina Island

 - Chippewas of Rama First Nation

 - Curve Lake First Nation

 - Hiawatha First Nation

 - Mississaugas of Scugog Island First Nation

-\ Haudenosaunee Confederacy Chiefs Council and Six Nations of the Grand River were added to the list of potentially interested Indigenous Nations on July 30, 2020, at the direction of MECP.
+^{}Six Nations of the Grand River and Haudenosaunee Confederacy Chiefs Council were added to the list of potentially interested Indigenous Nations on July 30, 2020, at the direction of MECP.